python-cachier/cachier/README.rst

   @cachier(pickle_reload=False)

-This will prevent reading the cache file on each cache read, speeding things up a bit, while also nullfying inter-thread functionality (the code is still thread safe, but different threads will have different version of the cache at times, and will sometime make unecessary function calls).
+This will prevent reading the cache file on each cache read, speeding things up a bit, while also nullfying inter-thread functionality (the code is still thread safe, but different threads will have different versions of the cache at times, and will sometime make unecessary function calls).

 MongoDB Core